RileyThomas138/RileyThomas138.github.io/SettingUpMISP.md

-# Building a Microsoft Sentinel Workspace and Creating a VM - Introduction
+# MISP Threat Intelligence Integration with Microsoft Sentinel

 This project builds off of my previous project.
 Here I am going to be creating an Ubuntu server, running MISP on the server, setting up MISP threat indicators, and pulling them into my previously created Log Analytics workspace in Sentinel.